yanazuray/waterfalls-of-qaf/index.md

 * Designed logo and business cards for [Pickthall House](https://pickthallhouse.org/), a UK foreign policy think tank
 * Mentored animation students at [Centre for Entertainment Arts](https://www.thecea.ca/)
 * ...

-# Reading/Read

-* Adeeb Khalid — *The Politics of Muslim Cultural Reform*
-* René Guénon — *Man and His Becoming According to the Vedanta*
-* Satischandra Chatterjee — *An Introduction to Indian Philosophy*
-* *The Mahabharata*

-* Vladimir Nabokov — *Speak, Memory*
-* Nicholas Morton — *The Mongol Storm: Making and Breaking Empires in the Medieval Near East*

 ---

 Big thanks to [Tommy](https://x.com/tommytrxnh) for walking me through the setup of this website — I highly recommend following his blog [here](https://tommytrinh.me/)!